Tapirus polkensis

 Tapirus polkensis, the pygmy tapir, is a small prehistoric tapir that lived in North America during the late Miocene and early Pliocene.
-T. polkensis may have lived in swamps, where it would have been preyed on by ancestors of modern American crocodiles.
 T. polkensis had an estimated mass of around 125 kg, making it smaller than any extant tapir.

 The Gray Fossil Site in northeast Tennessee is home to the world's largest known fossil assemblage of T. polkensis.

+Palaeoecology

+Analysis of its tooth enamel δ13C values reveals T. polkensis to have been a forest-dwelling browser.
+Finite element analysis (FEA) of the skull of T. polkensis suggests that it was strong enough to engage in hard-object feeding during unilateral biting but not bilateral biting, although dental microwear texture analysis (DMTA) indicates that this species was predominantly folivorous and seldom ate hard objects.